RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Plugins-Development.md

 ___

-#### 3 Troubleshooting
+#### 3. Troubleshooting

+`airgeddon` has some mechanisms to avoid errors during plugins development.
+It can detect if you try to "hook" a non existing function and an error will be shown.
+If you try to "hook" to perform same action over a function (prehook for example) from two different plugins, `airgeddon` will show you an error alerting to you about that untenable situation.

 If you have problems during your plugin development, please consider to contact us on [IRC] or [Discord] channel.
 More info at Wiki [Contact Section]. **Don't open an issue for this!
 Remember that we are not going to teach you about how to be a developer!**.

 ## Under construction